Barnabás Tornyi: Diósgyőr (second spell)

 Between 1996 and 1999, he managed Diósgyőri VTK.
 In the 1996-97 Nemzeti Bajnokság II season, Diósgyőr finished in the second position and were promoted to the first division.
 In the 1997–98 Nemzeti Bajnokság I season, Diósgyőr finished in the 11th position and remained in the top division.

 On 20 July 1997, his team beat Budapest Honvéd FC 5–1 at the Diósgyőri Stadion.

 Honvéd

 Between 2000 and 2001, he managed Budapest Honvéd FC.

 On 11 April 2001, he was sacked from Budapest Honvéd FC.

 The court decided that Tornyi received 30 million Hungarian Forints from Honvéd.

 Vasas

 On 11 April 2002, he was appointed as the manager of Vasas SC.
 He debuted against Szombathelyi Haladás at the Rohonci út.

 Tatabánya

 On 19 March 2007, he was appointed as the manager of Tatabányai SC.

 Siófok

 On 25 October 2007, he was appointed as the manager of BFC Siófok.

 Diósgyőr (third spell)

 On 16 December 2009, he was appointed as the manager of Diósgyőri VTK.
 On 7 April 2010, he resigned from his position.
 On 1 June 2010, he filed a case against Diósgyőr.

 Personal life

-In November 2019, he was caught Shoplifting Orange County, Florida in the United States.
-It turned out that he spent two days in custody due to stealing underwear and socks.
+In November 2019, he was caught shoplifting in Orange County, Florida in the United States.
+He spent two days in custody due to stealing underwear and socks.